foundation-model-stack/vllm-detector-adapter/README.md

 1. `LLAMA_GUARD`

 ## Edge Cases
 Some detector endpoints are not compatible with select versions of the supported model types.
-Below is a table showing which tested model family is not supported by the detector endpoints.
+Below is a table showing which tested model types are/are not supported by the detector endpoints.

 | Model type           | /api/v1/text/contents | /api/v1/text/generation | /api/v1/text/chat | /api/v1/text/context/doc |
 |------------------|-----------------------|-------------------------|-------------------|--------------------------|